 - 89% of consumers switch to other companies upon experiencing bad customer service

 - 70% of consumers make purchasing decisions based on the type of support they can expect to receive from the chosen company

 - Increasing customer retention by 5% thanks to good customer service can increase a company’s profits by 25% to 95%

 - 1 in 2 millennials complain about bad customer experience on social media

 There are thousands of surveys and reports on customer service and the importance of its quality.
-One thing is certain, though: if you want to build a strong and successful company with a large group of returning, satisfied customers then you must provide excellent customer service.
+As per the Customer Service Manager from Money Beagle, One thing is certain, though: if you want to build a strong and successful company with a large group of returning, satisfied customers then you must provide excellent customer service.

 If you think it is a lot to handle, you are partially right.
 However, instead of thinking about extraordinary ways to improve your current customer service, start with the basics and eliminate mistakes.
 In this article, we will share with you the most common mistakes in customer service and provide you with tips on how to fix them.